Achievable logoAchievable logo

 Opening accounts

 So far, every investment product we’ve discussed is traded in brokerage accounts.
-Investors utilize these accounts, which are maintained at broker-dealers, to hold and trade securities.
-This chapter covers the general process of opening a new brokerage account, and these are the specific areas we’ll discuss:
+Investors use these accounts, which are maintained at broker-dealers, to hold and trade securities.

 • Required customer information